-There are three easy methods to flavour your marijuana and give it an extremely pleasing taste; before, during, and after harvesting.
-However, you may encounter some challenges when trying to get your desired results.
-This article will guide you step by step on how to flavour your marijuana more easily, safely, and successfully!
+There are three easy methods to flavor your marijuana and give it an extremely pleasing taste; before, during, and after harvesting.
+You may encounter challenges when trying to get your desired results.
+This article will guide you step by step on how to flavor your marijuana more easily, safely, and successfully!

-Why should I flavour my weed?
-Weed has its natural flavour, doesn't it?
-In fact, many weed strains have been bred to produce flavours and aromas that mimic the taste of lemon, vanilla, mint, strawberry, grapefruit, blueberry, and so much more!
-However, if not grown in the right conditions, these strains may not give your the expected taste.
-Instead, you'll get very minimal notes of the flavour overwhelmed by the natural taste of weed.
-That's why you need to flavour your cannabis and make it produce the best of its promised flavour or give it a new flavour of your preference!
+Why should I flavor my weed?
+Weed has its natural flavor.
+Many weed strains have been bred to produce flavors and aromas that mimic the taste of lemon, vanilla, mint, strawberry, grapefruit, blueberry, and so much more!
+However, if not, these strains may not give you the expected taste grown in the right conditions; you'll get minimal notes of the flavor overwhelmed by the natural taste of weed.
+That's why you need to flavor your cannabis and make it produce the best of its promised flavor or give it a new flavor of your preference!

 We selected the best 3 methods for you to do so.

-If you want the strain you've planted to have a flavour you prefer, then you need to start preparations a few days before harvesting your weed.
+If you want the strain you've planted to have a flavor you prefer, then you need to start preparations a few days before harvesting your weed.

 According to our expert marijuana growers, preparations start 3-5 days before harvesting time.
 During this time, you need to stop watering your marijuana plants.
-Stopping this will lead the plant into extracting extra mineral salts and other nutrients from the soil.
+Stopping this will lead the plant to extract extra mineral salts and other nutrients from the soil.

 Although you can stop watering your crops for even 5 days or more before you start harvesting, you need to be very careful because that can harm your plants.
 They can dry up and finally die.
 So we recommend 3 to 5 days.

-In the event that your marijuana crops start to wither fast or show any signs of wilting before the harvest day, you can add a little water to them.
-If you decide to do so, make sure you sprinkle the water evenly, so you'll cover the whole plant.
+If your marijuana crops start to wither fast or show signs of wilting before the harvest day, you can add a little water to them.
+If you decide to do so, ensure you sprinkle the water evenly, so you'll cover the whole plant.

-When harvest day finally comes, mix extracts from your preferred food-grade or 15 milliliters of a mild solution to approximately 20 liters of clean water.
+When harvest day finally comes, mix extracts from your preferred food-grade or 15 milliliters of a mild solution into approximately 20 liters of clean water.
 The amount of clean water depends on the expected harvest.
-You can increase the number of liters of water if you are expecting high yields.
+You can increase the number of liters of water if water liters if you expect

 Now that your flavored mixture is ready, you should slowly and gently water it on your crops.
-Please be careful not to waste the solution to surface runoff.
+Please be careful not to waste the solution on surface runoff.

 Allow the crops to consume the solution for a few hours (roughly 3-5 hours) before you start to cut your weed.

-By now, your weed has consumed a lot of water.
-First, they have consumed the water from the soil for several weeks.
-Second, you had just watered them with a flavoured solution a few hours before cutting them.
+By now, your weed has consumed water.
+First, they consumed the water from the soil for several weeks.
+Second, you had just watered them with a flavored solution a few hours before cutting them.
 Because of this, the weed is now moist.
-That is why you need to spread the harvested plants evenly to avoid dampness.
-Make sure there is enough airflow among the crops to minimize mold formation.
-If possible, keep the crops as separated as possible.
+It would be best to spread the harvested plants evenly to avoid dampness.
+Ensure there is enough airflow among the crops to minimize mold formation.
+Keep the crops as separate as possible.

 Sometimes, things may not go as planned.
-For example, you want to flavour your weed before harvesting, but somehow you don't get around it.
+For example, you want to flavor your weed before harvesting, but somehow you don't get around it.
 Don't worry.
-You're still in time to add flavour to your weed.
+You're still in time to add flavor to your weed.

-Unlike the first step that requires you to water the crops with a flavoured mixture of 20 litres of water, you'll now prepare a little amount of the solution and put it in a glass.
+, Unlike the first step, which requires you to water the crops with a flavored mixture of 20 liters, you'll now prepare a small amount of the solution and put it in a glass.

-After this, you'll cut a leaf of weed and dip it inside the mixture.
+After this, you'll cut a weed leaf and dip it inside the mixture.
 You don't have to wait until the leaves are dry.
 A fresh leaf full of life is ideally the best for dipping inside the mixture contained in the glass.
 Why?

 When the weed leaf is still alive, it has a high chance of drawing water from the glass up to the stalk and other parts of the weed.

-You'll need to allow the leaves about seven days to settle inside the flavoured water.
+You'll need to allow the leaves for about seven days to settle inside the flavored water.
 In these seven days, the leaves will have drained all the solution from the glass.

 Finally, remove the leaves from the solution, chop them to your preferred size, then dry the harvest as you usually do.

 Flavouring marijuana at a time when the leaves and the stalks seem to be withering and drying up seems like a hard one for many people.
-Nonetheless, there is nothing impossible about flavouring weed even when it seems that it is too late.
+Nonetheless, there is nothing impossible about flavoring weed, even when it seems too late.

-Even when the flowers are weak and jarred, you can still add flavour to this important crop.
+Even when the flowers are weak and jarred, you can still add flavor to this important crop.

-The first step towards adding flavour to harvested weed is to add essential oil or extract into the jar.
+The first step towards adding flavor to harvested weed is to add essential oil or extract into the jar.
 How do I do that?

-When you hang the cotton balls, make sure they do not stretch and touch the weed buds.
-You must also ensure that there's no excessive moisture inside the jar because excessive moisture causes mould, which will result in the weed rotting.
+When you hang the cotton balls, ensure they do not stretch and touch the weed buds.
+You must also ensure that there's no excessive moisture inside the jar because excessive moisture causes mold, which will result in the weed rotting.

-It's awesome to flavor your own marijuana, and in our opinion, it's not done often enough.
+It's awesome to flavor your marijuana; in our opinion, it's not done often enough.
 People think it's hard to do, but the opposite is true.
 Whether it is before you harvest, during, or even after you have harvested.
-Therefore, it is no longer how to flavor marijuana, or how to flavor weed, but when you want to flavor your weed ;-)
+Therefore, it is no longer how to flavor marijuana or how to flavor weed, but a matter of when you want to flavor your weed!